epinio/docs/docs/references/authentication_oidc.md

 :::caution

-In order to make Dex work the ingress address (set by helm `global.domain` value) must be reachable also from kubernetes pods.
-Always use either FQDN hostname or a public IP address together with some wildcard DNS service as `nip.io` for epinio ingresses.
-Using localhost or entries in /etc/hosts is not sufficient.
+In order to make Dex work the ingress address (set by the chart's `global.domain` value) has to be reachable from the kubernetes pods, not just from outside.
+Always use either a FQDN hostname or a public IP address together with some wildcard DNS service as `xip.io` for epinio ingresses.
+Using localhost or entries in `/etc/hosts` is __not__ sufficient.

 :::